 Per ASC 606, O&G companies must first determine whether the modification should be treated as a new contract.
 If additional goods or services are added to the contract and the price of these goods or services reflects their standalone selling prices, the remaining arrangement should be considered a separate contract for accounting purposes.

-If the contract modification results in a separate contract, the payment terms of the newly-created contract should be evaluated for the existence of a significant financing component.
+If the contract modification results in a separate contract, the payment terms of the newly created contract should be evaluated for the existence of a significant financing component.
 The blended rate may cause some of the payment for goods and services to precede delivery, which may be evidence of a significant financing component.
-(For more information about this issue see Topic 12 of this article and our Significant Financing Component article.)

 4. Pricing Considerations as Part of Commodity Prices